NATO’s approach to space

 NATO Allies increasingly rely on space for various national security tasks, as well as military operations around the globe.
 Space data, products and services are a critical enabler and directly support other operational domains.

 The evolution in the uses of space and rapid advances in space technology have created new opportunities, but also new risks, vulnerabilities and potential threats.
 While space can be used for peaceful purposes, it can also be used for aggression.
-Satellites can be hacked, jammed or weaponised, and anti-satellite weapons could cripple communications and affect the Alliance's ability to operate.
+In addition, satellites can be hacked, jammed or weaponised, and anti-satellite weapons could cripple communications and affect the Alliance's ability to operate.

 Some countries, including Russia and China, have developed and tested a wide range of counter-space technologies that could restrict Allies’ access to, and freedom to operate in space.
 Various risks to space systems are increasing and can harm Allies' security and commercial interests.